STASER-Lab/CGT_Pilot_Study/README.md

 **How to install Code Monitoring:**

-1. Install .vsix file from the  study repo (ADD REPO LINK HERE)
+1. Install .vsix file from this repo
 1. Follow the instructions below to setup the code monitoring tool.

 **NOTE:** A JSON file with the CGT tool usage history will automatically be added to the file folder you are in, in the VS Code directory.